martinrybak/MRNavigationController/README.md

 	self.vc2 = nil;
 }];
 ```
+In this example, the navigation controller will display the **vc1** view controller with no navigation bar and no toolbar.
+It will then push the **vc2** view controller *with* a navigation bar and toolbar.
+When the push animation is complete, it will write “VC1 pushed VC2″ to the console.
+When its back button is pressed, it will write “VC2 popped” to the console, the **vc2** view controller will be removed (with animation), and the **vc1** view controller will once again appear with no navigation bar and no toolbar.

-The **push** handler is executed after a view controller has finished animating onto the screen.
-The **pop** handler is invoked when the back button is pressed on that controller, or if it is popped in code via one of the standard pop methods:
+The pop handler is also invoked if the view controller is popped manually via one of the standard pop methods:

 * popViewControllerAnimated:
 * popToViewController:animated: